vocdoni/docs/docs/architecture/components/census-service.md

   "request": {
     "method": "checkProof",
-    "censusId": "0x123456789", // Merkle Root of the census for which the Merkle Tree's claim will be checked "claimData": "string", // the leaf for which data is requested "proofData": "hexString" // the siblings, same format obtainet in genProof "rootHash": "optional-hexString", // from a specific version },
+    "censusId": "0x123456789", // Merkle Root of the census for which the Merkle Tree's claim will be checked "claimData": "base64-string", // the leaf for which data is requested "proofData": "hexString", // the siblings, same format obtainet in genProof "rootHash": "optional-hexString" // from a specific version },
   "signature": ""  // Leave empty
 }